zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Preserves the prefix of an IP address in anonymization.

-   :a: The address to preserve.
+   :param a: The address to preserve.

-   :width: The number of bits from the top that should remain intact.
+   :param width: The number of bits from the top that should remain intact.

    .. zeek:see:: preserve_subnet anonymize_addr